Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-View The Page Source Code
+Check The Source Code

 First, bring up the site’s source code on your screen, using the methods described above.